How Do Unschooling Parents Make Plans?

 • a game the kids might enjoy

-• a book that connects to something they’ve been curious about
+• a book that connects to a curiosity

 You don’t assign these things.